suloku/gcmm/readme.txt

 ×—–­—–­—–­—–­ –­—–­—–­—–­—–­—–­—–­—–­—–­—–­— ­—–­—–­—–­—–­—–­—–­—–­—-­—–­-–•¬
 |0O×øo·                         UPDATE HISTORY                        ·oø×O0|
 `¨•¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨'

+[What's New 1.4e - february 27, 2016 - By suloku]
+* Fixed bug in card.c that prevented correct backup/write of saves with same filename but different case.
+Bug affected Timesplitters 2, probably Timesplitters 3 too.
+Thanks to DakuTree for reporting and Antidote for fixing.

 [What's New 1.4d - august 08, 2015 - By suloku]
 * Fixed bug in card.c that prevented writing to the last block of the memory card, preventing restoring a savegame that would fill the memory card (thanks to undergroundmonorail)